SSLMate/certspotter/man/certspotter.md

 -verbose

-:   Print detailed information about certspotter's operation (such as errors contacting logs) to stderr.
+:   Print detailed information about certspotter's operation to stderr.

 -version